ava-labs/avalanche-docs/docs/subnets/elastic-subnet.md

 You can also to skip automatic transformation at this point and choose to manually add permissionless validators later.

-You can use the output details such as the Asset ID and Elastic Subnet ID to connect to and interact with your elastic Subnet.
+You can use the output details such as the Asset ID and Elastic Subnet ID to connect to and interact with your Elastic Subnet.

 ## Adding Permissionless Validators to Elastic Subnet

-If you are running this command on local network, you will need to first remove permissioned validators (by running `avalanche subnet removeValidator <subnetName>`) so that you can have a list of local nodes to choose from to be added as a permissionless validator in the elastic csubnet.
+If you are running this command on local network, you will need to first remove permissioned validators (by running `avalanche subnet removeValidator <subnetName>`) so that you can have a list of local nodes to choose from to be added as a permissionless validator in the Elastic Subnet.

-To add permissionless validators to an elastic Subnet, run
+To add permissionless validators to an Elastic Subnet, run

 `avalanche subnet join <subnetName> --elastic`

 You will be prompted with which node you would like to add as a permissionless validator.
 You can skip this prompt by using `--nodeID` flag.

 You will then be prompted with the amount of the Subnet native token that you like to stake in the validator.
 Alternatively, you can bypass this prompt by providing the `--stake-amount` flag.
-Note that choosing to add the maximum validator stake amount (defined during elastic subnet transformation step above) means that you effectively disable delegation in your validator.
+Note that choosing to add the maximum validator stake amount (defined during Elastic Subnet transformation step above) means that you effectively disable delegation in your validator.

 Next, select when the validator will start validating and how long it will be validating for.
 You can also bypass these prompts by using `--start-time` and `--staking-period` flags.